pihvi/assert-diff/README.md

 ![](https://raw.github.com/pihvi/assert-diff/master/test/example.png)

 ## Strict mode ##
-By default everything should work as with Node's deepEqual.
+By default everything works as with Node's deepEqual.
 Using strict mode is probably what you want.
 At least is for me.
 The following example will pass with Node's deepEqual but will fail using strict mode:
 ```javascript
 var assert = require('assert-diff')